ccaileon/Proyecto/README.md

 ## Branches

 - `main`: Main and stable branch of the project.
-- `progresos`: Personal working branch of EduZu for progress and testing.
+- `progresos`: Working branch for progress and testing.

 ## Requirements